-The next workshop will be held from 23-25th April 2018 at the glorious Chicheley Hall (owned by The Royal Society).
+The next workshop will be held in April 2019 at the glorious Royal Society’s Chicheley Hall

 Note: We will contact your supervisor for a reference using the email you have provided for them and also keep you updated by email on the progress of your application.

 An important part of science is getting your results and ideas across to others, through papers, presentations, theses, grant proposals, conversations and interviews.
 Your audience may include specialists in the field, those from other disciplines, industry, or the general public.

 This workshop brings together experts in different fields – writers, broadcasters, publishers, industrialists, computer scientists, and presenters – to help you explore and develop your communication skills.

 Working together with others on the course you will learn how to structure presentations, develop writing skills, bridge disciplines and have hands-on experience of broadcasting.